jostylr/event-when/src/event-when.md

 Otherwise, the action string gets used to look up the handler at the time of the emit.

+The handler may be called in various ways:

+* With the function f.
+We call this and do not look up any actions.
+This may or may not have a context in the action or separately passed in.
+* No function f.
+Then this is an action.
+Still might have a given context.

+---

     function (fullAction, f, context, emitter) {
         const handler = this;